 The award covers salary costs for the days undertaking the Internship and away from their health or care role.

-ICA Internships are managed by local HEE teams.
-Further details of the scheme and contact details for your local team are available from the HEE-NIHR Clinical Academic Career web pages.
+ICA Internships are managed by local NHS England teams.
+Further details of the scheme and contact details for your local team are available from the NHSE/NIHR Clinical Academic Career web pages.

 Pre-doctoral Clinical and Practitioner Academic Fellowship (PCAF)